akamai/terraform-provider-akamai/docs/resources/imaging_policy_set.md

 ## Argument reference

-This data source supports these arguments:
+This resource supports these arguments:
 * `contract_id` - (Required) The unique identifier for the Akamai Contract containing the policy set.
 * `name` - (Required) A friendly name for the policy set.
 * `region` - (Required) The geographic region for which the media using this policy set is optimized: `US`, `EMEA`, `ASIA`, `AUSTRALIA`, `JAPAN` or `CHINA`